 The house is unusual in this area because it’s neither Plantation Plain nor Sandhill Cottage style.
-The house, built with a four- over-four central hall plan, it’s weatherboarded on three sides and features vertical boards on the front.
+Built with a four- over-four central hall plan, it’s weatherboarded on three sides and features vertical boards on the front.
 The main gable features a small widow’s walk.
-The most unusual feature of the house, though, is the placement of ten small vertical (eyebrow) windows between the roof eaves and the porch roof.
+The most unusual feature is the placement of ten small vertical (eyebrow) windows between the roof eaves and the porch roof.

 The kitchen (above photo) is among the most important remaining antebellum outbuildings on the Georgia coast.
 Though the exterior has been weatherboarded to match the house, the interior remains virtually untouched.
-Pegged beams are visible and a sleeping loft reachable by stairs ascending the chimney remains.
+Pegged beams are visible and a sleeping loft reachable by a crude stair-ladder are present.

-An oak driveway, or alley, is one of the most impressive features of the property, with many ancient specimens remaining.
+An oak driveway, or alley, is one of the most impressive features of Kilkenny.

 This is the view of Kilkenny Creek looking south from Kilkenny Bluff, in front of the house.